haniffalab/webatlas-pipeline/README.md

 ./build-docker-imgs.sh
 ```

-## Run
+# Run

-The pipeline contains workflows to process files (h5ad files, csv/tsv files), convert images to Zarrs and build a Vitessce config file from the generated files.
+The pipeline contains workflows to process files (h5ad files, spaceranger output, csv/tsv files), convert images to Zarrs and build a Vitessce config file from the generated files.

-The `scRNAseq_pipeline` entry point handles datasets with no image data.
+- The `scRNAseq_pipeline` entry point handles datasets with no image data.
 This processes files and builds a Vitessce config file.
-The `ISS_pipeline` entry point handles datasets that contain both raw and label images.
+- The `ISS_pipeline` entry point handles datasets that contain both raw and label images.
-The `Visium_pipeline` entry point handles datasets that contain a raw image and generates a label image from the specified h5ad file where it expects to have a `spatial` key within `uns`.
+- The `Visium_pipeline` entry point handles datasets that contain a raw image and generates a label image from the specified h5ad file where it expects to have a `spatial` key within `uns`.

 Each dataset in a tsv file should belong to the same modality so they can all be run through the corresponding pipeline.